top of page

 FBA is the most popular method, and for good reason.
 With FBA, sellers send their stock to Amazon fulfilment centres where Amazon handles:

-• Storage
+• Storage.

-• Picking and packing
+• Picking and packing.

-• Shipping
+• Shipping.

-• Returns
+• Returns.

-• Customer service
+• Customer service.

+This results in faster delivery times and Prime eligibility, both of which significantly improve conversion rates.
 Many international sellers expanding into the UK rely heavily on FBA because it eliminates the complexity of shipping orders from abroad.

-Fulfilment by Merchant FBM
+Fulfilment by Merchant (FBM)

-With FBM, sellers handle storage, packing and delivery themselves or use a third party fulfilment provider.
+With FBM, sellers handle storage, packing, and delivery themselves or use a third-party fulfilment provider.
+Sellers often choose FBM if:

-• Their product is oversized
+• Their product is oversized.

-• FBA fees are too high
+• FBA fees are too high.

-• They want more control over dispatch
+• They want more control over dispatch.

-• They have an existing warehouse setup
+• They have an existing warehouse setup.

 Costs Involved in Selling on Amazon UK